 To hear about other people who may have had a similar experience to you see the personal stories section on the Beat Bowel Cancer Aotearoa website.

-Resources for health professionals on bowel cancer
+Information for healthcare providers on bowel cancer

 Risk stratification for people with a family history of colorectal cancer

 Any person with one of the following risk factors:

 Only one first-degree relative diagnosed at 55 years or older

 Make healthy lifestyle choices and report any bowel symptoms to their health provider

 One first-degree relative diagnosed between age 50 to 55 years

 Two first degree relatives on the same side of the family diagnosed at any age

 Make healthy lifestyle choices and report any bowel symptoms to their health provider.
 Colonoscopy should be offered every five years from age 50 years, or from ten years before the earliest family diagnosis

 A family history of an inherited colorectal syndrome